finn-no/tech.finn.no/_posts/2015-10-16-javascript-from-callback-hell-to-heaven.markdown

 ---

 This blogpost explains how some nifty features in ES7 will make it easier to write asynchronous code, and how ES6 generators will pave the way for this.

 ## Async/await

-My main annoyance with javascript and Node has been the tedious asynchronous programming model of callbaks, leading to nested callbacks and the so called “callback hell” or “pyramid of doom”.
+My main annoyance with javascript and Node has been the tedious asynchronous programming model of callbacks, leading to nested callbacks and the so called “callback hell” or “pyramid of doom”.
 Take for example the following code where we are creating a function that reads a file and parses it to JSON, and see how cumbersome it is to read and follow the code:

 {% highlight javascript %}
 const fs = require("fs");